hxj5/xcltk/preprocess/README.md

 Run `./baf_pre_phase.sh -h` to check detailed information for each option.

+Note that in this step, if cell type annotation is available and there are sufficient normal (reference) cells, it is recommended to specify to `-b` only the normal cells instead of all valid cells, to reduce the number of false positive SNPs such as somatic variants.
+Otherwise, when there are few normal cells, using all valid cells for genotyping may rescue some germline SNPs.

 #### Sanger Phasing

 The VCF generated from previous step would be used for reference phasing on